markkkx000/iot-smart-meter/README.md

    - PZEM-004Tv30 by Jakub Mandula
    - ArduinoJson by Benoit Blanchon
    - U8g2 by oliver
+   - ESPAsyncWebServer by me-no-dev
+   - ElegantOTA by Ayush Sharma
    - ESP32 board support (via Boards Manager)

 2. **Configure and upload sketch:**